josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/🍉_i_think_if_i_cant_have_babies_because_i_listened_to_palestinian_resistance_and_war_crimes_evidence_then_the_algorithm_may_be_occupied.md

 who you routinly interfere in the social connections of such that she loses the chance to marry,
 the chance to *make said children*,
 or even have the very human need of caring physical contact met,
-(after all, you appear to have interfered with her last partner's chemo to time ot with her arrest and detention, and collide this all over a paleatinian-israeli ngo's levture series --
+(after all, you appear to have interfered with her last partner's chemo to time such with her arrest and detention, and to collide this all over a paleatinian-israeli ngo's levture series --
 a moment of memorial and silent prayer for the death of subtlety),
 is in slightly poor taste.